Christian Yelich Player Props: Brewers vs. Athletics

-After going 0-for-3 in his most recent game, Christian Yelich and the Milwaukee Brewers face the Oakland Athletics (who will start Paul Blackburn) at 4:10 PM ET on Saturday.
+Christian Yelich -- 1-for-5 in his most recent game -- will be in action for the Milwaukee Brewers versus the Oakland Athletics, with JP Sears on the mound, on June 11 at 2:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Athletics.
+In his most recent game he had a one-hit showing (1-for-5) against the Athletics.

 Christian Yelich Game Info & Props vs. the Athletics